- Heavy Duty Torch Kits

 FLAME WEEDING 101

-A Quick Guide To Weed Control With A RED DRAGON® Torch.
-Get There Early!
+A Quick Guide To Weed Control With A RED DRAGON® Torch

 When flame weeding, the most effective method is to catch weeds early, from 1-4 inches.
-At this small stage, flaming is nearly 100% effective at killing weeds, whereas weeds over 4 inches are more difficult to kill without an extended dose of heat.
+At this small stage, flaming is nearly 100% effective at killing weeds, whereas weeds over 4 inches are more difficult to kill without multiple flamings.

-It is important to remember when flaming in and around desireable plants that heating those leaves can cause damage as well, so be careful around flowers and shrubs - particularly evergreens.
-Conifers are very flammable and should be avoided.
-Poison ivy, oak or any poisonous plant should be avoided also- the smoke from flamed leaves will cause a rash to your skin, eyes and lungs!
+It is important to remember when flaming in and around desirable plants that heating those leaves can cause damage as well.
+Flame is not like a broadleaf herbicide in that it will only fill the weeds.
+Fire does not know the difference between desirable flowers and undesirable weeds.
+Thus, be careful around flowers and shrubs - particularly evergreens.
+Conifers are very flammable and should be avoided at all costs!
+Poison ivy, oak or any poisonous plant should be avoided also- the vapor/smoke from flamed leaves will cause a rash to your skin, eyes, and lungs!
+Yuck!

 What's the best advice we can give you?
 If in doubt, don't.
-Always allow a safe distance between the flame and desireable plants, shrubs and trees.
+Always allow a safe distance between the flame and desirable plants, shrubs and trees.
 Always keep a fire extinguisher and water supply close in case of an emergency.
+Contact your local city or fire department to see if it safe to run a flame weeder in your area.

 A quick pass with the torch and you'll see weeds wilt and die.